Therapist (“I”): Ales Zivkovic

 You will pay the agreed fee at each session or in advance of session.

 I also run sessions over Skype, which we may agree to should sessions in person at any time not be feasible.
 You also agree to potential sessions over Skype in the case I am travelling.
+You are also fully aware that sessions that are not held in person pose higher risks in terms of maintaining confidentiality, which I as therapist cannot influence.
+You, therefore, are aware and accept this risk by taking on therapy over Skype.

 You will give at least 3 full sessions’ notice of your intention to end therapy, to allow for closure of the therapeutic process.